pratikpatel8982/yt-dlp-mp4decrypt/README.md

 yt-dlp --use-post-processor MP4Decrypt:keyfile="/path/to/keys.txt" <video_url>
 ```

-Replace `/path/to/keys.txt` with the actual path to your keys file.
+Replace `/path/to/keys.txt` with the actual path to your `keys.txt` file.
 Make sure `keys.txt` contains keys in the format `kid:key`, one per line.